Selection and Ordering Policies for Hiring Pipelines via Linear Programming: Future Directions

 \subsubsection{Acknowledgements.}

-The authors thank Rad Niazadeh for pointing us to the highly relevant reference \citep{bradac2019near}.
-The authors also thank Aravind Srinivasan for insightful discussions about negative association and Jos\'e Correa for insightful discussions about sequential offering.
+The authors thank Jos\'e Correa for insightful discussions about Sequential Offering, Rad Niazadeh for pointing us to the highly relevant reference \citet{bradac2019near}, and Aravind Srinivasan for insightful discussions about negative association.
+The authors further thank anonymous reviewers for \textit{Operations Research} who gave exceptionally detailed comments and identified the corollaries in \Cref{sec:ptas,sec:simLB}.